AniMove Summer School

 Thomas Müller Senckenberg Research Institute

-Christen Flemming Smithsonian Conservation Biology Institute and University of Maryland
+Christen Fleming Smithsonian Conservation Biology Institute and University of Central Florida

 Björn Reineking Université Grenoble Alpes, INRAe, LESSEM